andrewhou1/BlindShadowRemoval/README.md

 11. tensorflow_addons 0.13.0
 12. os, glob, time, sys, random, math, natsort, face-alignment

-## Preprocessing a New Image
+## Preprocessing New Images
-Before feeding an image to our method, use
+Before feeding an image to our method, use **bmvc2022_dataprocess.py** to compute landmarks for all images in the **sample_uncropped_images/** folder.
+You can empty this folder initially and just place all of your images in (you only need .png, it will generate the .npy files that contain the landmarks).

+Next, run **dataprocess.py**.
+This will generate a folder for each image in the **sample_uncropped_images_cropped/** folder, where each folder contains the landmarks and a cropped image.

 ## Testing Procedures
 To test on **in-the-wild images**, place the resulting folder with your cropped image and landmarks in the **sample_imgs/** folder and run: